 Long paragraphs do not a best blog post make.
 Instead, split content up into shorter paragraphs, since more white space in the presentation leads to better information retention.
 Since it’s an unfortunate fact that many readers just scan content, you should also consider utilizing subheadings, bulleted lists, and, of course, pictures.

 This might not necessarily work as well for you newer bloggers out there who don’t have as many posts.
 If your blog is more established, though, revisit some of your older posts and update them if you can.
 Naturally add a couple of keyword phrases, some of the visual elements that we’ve already discussed, and perhaps even some thoughtful affiliate links if your blog traffic is high enough.

 You might also want to just scroll through your blog titles and see if those, on their own, inspire new ideas for posts.
 As you write, be ever-mindful of any plagiarism or too-similar-content concerns.
-I, for example, like to run each new post through the Plagiarism Checker by Small SEO Tools.

 Above all, don’t “stress-blog,” meaning that you shouldn’t put undue pressure on yourself to create content just for the sake of it.
 That only leads to what you’re trying to avoid in the first place – a haphazard, basic blog post.
 Instead, pace yourself, blog about the things you know and love, or want to learn about; that, in itself, can regularly lead to your best work.

 Please note that all Fabulous Freelancer posts might contain affiliate links.